tencent-quantum-lab/tensorcircuit/docs/source/faq.rst

 ----------------------------------------------------------------------------

 Since PyTorch doesn't have mature vmap and jit support and Jax doesn't have native classical ML layers, we highly recommend TensorFlow as the backend for quantum-classical hybrid machine learning tasks, where ``QuantumLayer`` plays an important role.
-For PyTorch, we can in principle wrap the corresponding quantum function into a PyTorch module, but we currently have no built-in support for this wrapper.
+For PyTorch, we can in principle wrap the corresponding quantum function into a PyTorch module, we currently have the built-in support for this wrapper as ``tc.TorchLayer``.
 In terms of the Jax backend, we highly suggested keeping the functional programming paradigm for such machine learning tasks.
 Besides, it is worth noting that, jit and vmap are automatically taken care of in ``QuantumLayer``.